Prodeveder/prodeveder.github.io/readMe.txt

-In South Africa, I passionately craft web apps, weaving accessibility into a digital symphony that breaks barriers and builds inclusive havens, making each line of code a narrative illuminating the magic of technology. 🚀🌈
+I passionately craft web apps, weaving accessibility into a digital symphony that breaks barriers and builds inclusive havens, making each line of code a narrative illuminating the magic of technology. 🚀🌈